syncfusion-content/windowsforms-docs/WindowsForms/MetroForm/Getting-Started.md

 {% endtabs %}

-3)	Change the class to inherit the Office2007Form instead of the default Form as follows.
+3)	Change the class to inherit the MetroForm instead of the default Form as follows.

 {% tabs %}